Employees vs Contractors

 Properly determining whether a worker should be classified as an employee or a contractor involves evaluating the nature of the relationship between the church and the worker.
 The federal requirements and state requirements may differ – and your church would be required to comply with whichever set of rules is more in the favor of the worker.

-Below are some key factors to consider based on federal requirements:
+Below are some key factors to consider based on federal requirements effective on March 11, 2024:

-- Control: Who controls the work activities?
+4. Degree of control.
+Who controls the work activities?
+Who supervises the work?
 If the church has the right to direct the worker’s activities, then the worker is likely an employee.
+You may also consider who carries the liability for any issues that arise if something goes wrong.

 We’ve found that churches commonly misclassify roles such as childcare workers, musicians and janitors.
 To ease the administrative burden, churches often pay these individuals by simply writing a check and maybe providing a 1099 at the end of the year.
-However, in most cases, these roles are still subject to the control of the church, the church often provides the supplies, and the work is done on an ongoing basis.
+However, in most cases, these workers do not operate for a profit, purchase their own materials (kids snacks, cleaning supplies, etc.), work with a determined end date, lack control over when or how their work is done.
+Thus, they would be classified as employees.

 Why is this important?